Mohsen Manesh

 Biography

-At Oregon Law, Professor Manesh has received the Orlando J. Hollis Faculty Teaching Award, the law school's highest teaching honor.
-He is also the faculty director of the law school's Portland Program, which enables JD students the unique opportunity to spend their third year of law school building a portfolio of real-world experience, specialized course work, and personal connections in Oregon’s largest city
+Professor Manesh is also the faculty director of the law school's Portland Program.
+Located on the University of Oregon’s Portland campus, the Portland Program enables JD students the unique opportunity to spend their third year of law school, building a portfolio of real-world experience, specialized course work, and personal connections in Oregon’s largest city.

 Professor Manesh earned his undergraduate degree in industrial engineering summa cum laude from the University of Arkansas and his law degree magna cum laude from Georgetown University, where he was named Order of the Coif.
 While at Georgetown, Professor Manesh served as notes editor for the Georgetown Journal of Legal Ethics.
 As a student, his writing was awarded first place in the Journal of Business and Securities Law's Elliot A. Spoon Business Law Writing Competition, honorable mention in the American Bar Association's Mendes Hershman Student Writing Competition and recognized with the St. Thomas More Award from the Georgetown Journal of Legal Ethics.